fluxninja/aperture/docs/content/architecture/architecture.md

 </Zoom>

-### Aperture Controller
+## Aperture Controller

-The Aperture Controller is the central component of the platform.
-The controller monitors the system using an in-built telemetry system and collects metrics on service performance and workloads, including information on customer tiers, request types, and other relevant attributes.

-The controller uses declarative policies, expressed as a control circuit, to analyze the collected metrics and make decisions on load throttling, workload prioritization, and auto-scaling to ensure that the application operates within the specified SLOs.
-The controller's policies are based on the principles of Observability-driven closed-loop automation, which continuously track deviations from service-level objectives (SLOs) and calculate recovery or escalation actions.

-The controller's policies are stored in a policy database and are managed using the Kubernetes Custom Resource Definition (CRD) API, allowing users to configure and modify policies as needed.
-The controller interacts with Aperture Agents to enforce the policies and ensure the reliable operation of cloud-native applications.
+The Aperture controller is a centralized control system, equipped with a comprehensive global perspective.
+It is programmed using declarative policies that are stored in a policy database that can be managed using the Kubernetes Custom Resource Definition (CRD) API, allowing users to configure and modify policies as needed.

+A policy represents a closed-loop control circuit that is executed periodically.
+The control circuit draws input signals from metrics aggregated across Aperture agents, providing the controller with a holistic view of the application's health and performance.
+Service-level objectives (SLOs) are defined against these health and performance signals.
+The policies continuously track deviations from SLOs and calculate recovery or escalation actions that are translated as adjustments to the agents.

+After computing the adjustments, the Aperture controller synchronizes them with the relevant Aperture agents.
+These adjustments encompass load throttling, workload prioritization, and auto-scaling actions, among others.
+By disseminating the calculated adjustments to the agents, the controller ensures that the agents take localized actions in line with the global state of the system.

 ### Aperture Agents

-Aperture Agents are the workhorses of the platform, providing powerful flow control components such as a weighted fair queuing scheduler for workload prioritization and a distributed rate-limiter for abuse prevention.
+Aperture agents are the workhorses of the platform, providing powerful flow control components such as a weighted fair queuing scheduler for workload prioritization and a distributed rate-limiter for abuse prevention.
+Agents integrate with service meshes, gateways and HTTP middlewares.
+Alternately, developers can use SDKs to get flow control around specific features or code sections inside services.

-A flow is the fundamental unit of work from the perspective of an Aperture Agent.
-It could be an API call, a feature, or even a database query.

 The agents monitor service and infrastructure health signals using an in-built telemetry system.
 In addition, a programmable, high-fidelity flow classifier is used to label requests based on attributes such as customer tier or request type.
-These metrics are then analyzed by the Aperture Controller.
+These metrics are then analyzed by the Aperture controller.

-Aperture Agents schedule workloads based on their priorities, helping maximize user experience or revenue even during overload scenarios.
-Similar to boarding an aircraft, first class passengers get priority over other passengers; every application has workloads with varying priorities.
-For example, a video streaming service might prioritize a request to play a movie by a customer over running an internal machine learning workload.
+Aperture agents schedule workloads based on their priorities, helping prioritize critical features over less important workloads during overload scenarios.
+For example, a video streaming service might prioritize a request to play a movie by a customer over a recommended movies API.
 A SaaS product might prioritize features used by paid users over those being used by free users.
-Graceful degradation of services is achieved by prioritizing critical application features over background workloads.

-Aperture Agents can be installed on a variety of infrastructure such as Kubernetes, VMs, or bare-metal.
-They integrate with Service Meshes or can be used with SDKs to provide [flow control](/concepts/flow-control/flow-control.md) capabilities.
-Additionally, agents work with auto-scaling APIs for platforms such as Kubernetes, to help scale infrastructure when needed.
+Aperture agents can be installed on a variety of infrastructure such as Kubernetes, VMs, or bare-metal.
+In addition to flow control capabilities, agents work with auto-scaling APIs for platforms such as Kubernetes, to help scale infrastructure when needed.

 ### Aperture Databases